tomdns/blog/articles/sketch-hologram.md

 last_update: 2018-11-01
 ---

+## Introduction

-Small notes of my entry for RTVFX's Sketch #18 (ended up 2nd!)
+Here are some notes on my entry for the 18th RTVFX Sketch (ended up 2nd! 🥈) The theme was hologram.

+## Breakdown

 The particles were made with a custom GPU particles system, using compute shaders to update them and geometry shaders for rendering.

-It renders the particles buffer using *Graphics.DrawProcedural* (with *MeshTopology.Points*) and in the point material itself I recreate the geometry using GS.
-In this case for each point I create small line strips (using LineStreams), typically one for the particle itself, and then some so it connects to the cylinder around, to the projectors building the hologram etc.
+In the geometry shader for each point in the buffer I create a bunch of new line strips (using *LineStreams*) that are offsetted a bit randomly to give this blurry/fuzzy look.
+Some of them connect the vertices to the "cylinder", which is faked by clamping the x and z position of each line end vertex.

+The particles buffer is rendered using *Graphics.DrawProcedural* (with *MeshTopology.Points*).

 I made it work for SkinnedMeshRenderers aswell, by baking the mesh each frame and sending the vertices to the compute shader (with *SkinnedMeshRenderer.BakeMesh()*)